MahmoudAhmed150/MahmoudAhmed150/README.md

 ## 🏆 Highlights

-- 📌 Data Analyst with practical experience in **Power BI, SQL, Excel, and Python**
+- 📌 Data Analyst with hands-on experience in **Power BI, SQL, Excel, and Python**
 - 🎓 CS & AI undergraduate at **Cairo University**
 - 👨‍🏫 Team Leader in **DEPI**
-- 📈 Passionate about building analytical dashboards and BI solutions
+- 📈 Passionate about building dashboards and BI solutions
-- 🧩 Strong interest in solving real-world business problems using data
+- 🧩 Focused on solving real-world business problems using data

 ---